-A savoury sauce made from fresh chopped mint, vinegar and sugar, traditionally served in England as an accompaniment to roast lamb that we’ve turned into an appetizer or as a salty snack … with an Italian twist.
+A savoury sauce made from fresh chopped mint, vinegar and sugar, traditionally served in England as an accompaniment to roast lamb that we’ve turned into a savoury cheese cake.

 You need a Springform Round Cake Tins for Baking 18cm – Serves 4, Preparation time 20-25 mins, Resting in the fridge 2 hours

 For the mint sauce:

 - bunch of fresh mint, about 30 g

 - 1 level tbsps caster sugar

 For the base: